Fiona0122-fiona/Manufacturing-process-identification-from-3D-point-cloud-models-using-semantic-segmentation/README.md

 ```
 ####  mriconv2_3d
-The mriconv2_3d dataset has been uploaded, including NumPy (.npy) files and raw CAD models in SLDPRT and STL formats.
+The mriconv2_3d dataset has been uploaded, including npy files and raw CAD models in SLDPRT and STL formats.

 ```
 cd data_utils